IFRS 16 Disclosure Requirements

 IFRS 16.58 requires a maturity analysis of lease liabilities showing the undiscounted contractual cash flows.
 This helps users understand the timing and uncertainty of future cash outflows.

-Required Time Bands
+Time Bands

 • Less than 1 year